bdwilliamson/vimp/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version, I have:

-* Verified that LazyData is no longer specified
+* Removed the WARNING from CRAN checks
-* Increased tolerance slightly for several tests in testthat/
+* Added a dataset for use in the vignettes

 ## Test environments
 * local ubuntu 20.04, R 4.0.2